Ryan-Iacovone/Website-Crawler/README.md

 # Website-Crawler-demo

-Building a python script to crawl a given website gathering click on all links on every page
+Built a python script that crawls a given website gathering all links on every page, then store them in an excel file.

+Can also differentiate and sort between company and external links.